braginkit/internship_tasks/README.md

 # internship_tasks
-Tasks I solved while applying to some jobs
+Tasks I solved while applying for some jobs